vlkv/hackernoon_article_1/README.md

 `free` functions to the exports list (they could be observed if you inspect the Wasm module with some corresponding tool, like [wasmer inspect](https://docs.wasmer.io/ecosystem/wasmer/usage#wasmer-inspect)).
 We do not use them by two
-reasons: 1) TinyGo promises nothing about stability of exported `malloc` and `free` 2) we have to call `Malloc` for storing the result somehow from the guest side, it is unclear how to call standard `malloc` this way but very straightforward with our own custom `Malloc`.
+reasons: 1) TinyGo promises nothing about stability of exported `malloc` and `free` 2) we have to call `Malloc` for storing the result somehow on the guest side, it is unclear how to call standard `malloc` this way but very straightforward with our own custom `Malloc`.